Federation Rules – 2025

 (ASA Pro/Am Rules of Competition apply to all levels of ASA Federation Competition unless modified below.)

-- ASA State Qualifiers and Championships are stand-alone events.
+- ASA State Qualifiers and Championships are stand-alone events except when held in conjunction with S3DA using the results of the ASA competition (conducted by ASA Rules of Competition).
 No other tournament will be held in conjunction with them by the sponsoring club.
 Clubs may allow “fun class” participation, but no awards will be issued to any non-qualified guests or shooters.

 - During Federation Qualifier and State Championship tournaments all classes will follow the same format for known and unknown distance competition as they do in an ASA Pro/Am.
 Known and unknown distance class competitors will be grouped separately.

-- Start times may be “walk-up” with shooting groups arranged by class and/or yardage, or “shotgun” with assigned shooting times and stakes (at host club discretion).
+- At the Host Club’s discretion start times may be “walk-up” with shooting groups arranged by class and/or yardage, or “shotgun” with assigned shooting times and stakes.
+Please advertise the shoot times (walk-up/shotgun) prior to the event so those coming know when to be there.

-- The host club or organization has the right and responsibility to delay or cancel a tournament in case of severe weather.
-In the event weather shortens the competition the results and awards will be based on a round completed by the class or other appropriate means decided upon by the host event Competition Committee.
+- The Host Club has the right and responsibility to delay or cancel a tournament in case of severe weather.
+In the event the weather shortens the competition the results and awards will be based on a round completed by the class or other appropriate means decided upon by the host event Competition Committee.
 The method of determination will be announced prior to dismissal of competitors and any grievances will be filed in the form of a protest.

-- Clubs will set their own standards for appropriate clothing according to weather, terrain, and accepted club and area standards.
+- Clubs will set their own standards for appropriate clothing according to weather, terrain, and area standards.
 ASA Pro/Am clothing guidelines are recommended, but not required.

 CLASSES:

-- PROFESSIONAL – These classes may compete at the Federation Tournaments as guest shooters for a nominal fee at the discretion of the club.
+- PROFESSIONAL – These classes may compete at the Federation Tournaments as guests for a fee at the discretion of the club.
 Pro competitors may not qualify for the ASA Championship Classic.

 - SEMI-PRO & AMATEUR – These classes are open to shooters who are not otherwise deemed “Professional” by their competition status in the ASA or other archery organization.

-- Any grievance or protest must be filed in writing with the Competition Committee within one (1) hour of completion of a round along with a $20 protest fee.
+- Any grievance or protest must be filed in writing with the Club within one (1) hour of completion of a round along with a $20 cash protest fee.

-- Anyone suspended from competition by the committee will be reported to the ASA Office along with documentation of the reason.
+- Anyone suspended from competition by the ASA National Federation Director will be reported to the ASA Office along with documentation of the reason.
 This individual will be suspended from all further ASA competition until they are reinstated as allowed in the ASA Pro/Am Rules of Competition.

 ASA CLASS YARDAGE & SPEED LIMITS:

-Club operators may elect to set a 50 yard shooting stake (Black for 50 yard classes*) if they do not then they must shoot from the white stake.
-Pros may shoot as a “guest only” from the white stake.
+*Clubs may elect to set a 50-yard stake for 50-yard classes (black stake), but if they do not, they will shoot from the white stake.

 45 Yard Classes | Stake Color | Max Yds | Speed Limit |